 Whatever you do, don’t preach to who isn’t there.
 Your congregation may not need to know the intricate arguments for Pauline authorship of Ephesians, or why Schleiermacher is wrong about biblical inerrancy.
 Maybe they just need to know that their suffering has meaning.

 5. Mind the seasons.

 With how much people travel in the summer, summers are a good time to break from a lengthy series and do shorter books (like 1 John) or topical series.
 The same goes for the winter holidays.
-Pay attention to the natural rhythms of a year to break up your series with little breathers.
+Pay attention to the natural rhythms of a year when planning your preaching calendar so you can break up your series with little breathers.

 6. Don’t create work for yourself.

 One easy way to throw off the burden of coming up with a preaching topic is to get one handed to you.

 For example, Nate Walker, pastor of Christ Church Bellingham, roughly follows the Church calendar.
 For the fall (“before Christ”), he chooses an Old Testament book, rotating yearly between the Pentateuch, historical books, and Wisdom Literature and prophets.
 From Christmas to Pentecost (“after Christ”), he’s in a Gospel or Acts.
 And from Pentecost through August, he’s in a New Testament letter.
 This process does most of the choosing for him.